curtisalexander/derse/README.md

 The summary is not recursive at the moment.
 It is only prints one directory deep.

-In addition, error checking to see if the `--directory` passed in exists and is truly a directory.
+In addition, error checking to see if the `--directory` passed in exists and is truly a directory needs to be added.
 It is assumed that at least 1 directory and at least 1 file within a directory exists.
-May need to use other functions from the `Seq` module such as
+May need to use other functions from the `Seq` module such as `Seq.choose` in order to work with [Option](https://msdn.microsoft.com/visualfsharpdocs/conceptual/core.option-module-%5bfsharp%5d) types.

 # Colophon